shopware/shopware/changelog/_unreleased/2022-02-17-fix-endless-reload-loop-on-login.md

 issue: NEXT-18964
 ---
 # Administration
 * Changed usage of cookie-storage npm package.
-Cookies will now only be set for the current domain (because no demain was specified)
+Cookies will now only be set for the current domain (because no domain is specified)